 - Talking back

 - Laughing at an inappropriate time

-- Behavior that may arise from behavioral and other disabilities
+- Behavior that may arise from behavioral and

 Especially with the latitude given staff and administrators at these schools, we see corporal punishment coming down disproportionately harder on children of color and those with disabilities.
 For example, staff in Lake County Schools, Tennessee, “struck students with disabilities at a rate of 60.7 percent in 2013–14, compared to 15 percent of students without disabilities.”
 The report found that among boys, Black students have the highest corporal punishment rates, 14 percent, compared to their white counterparts at 7.5 percent.
 The racial gap among girls is even starker, with Black girls suffering a rate of 5.2 percent compared to 1.7 percent for white girls.